thackmann/SequenceIdentity/README.md

 # Sequence Identity
-This collection of scripts calculates identity pairwise identity among a set of sequences.
+This collection of scripts calculates pairwise identity among a set of sequences.
 The scripts also download data from the LPSN database and calculate relative evolutionary divergence.
 Together, they perform analyses described a forthcoming manuscript.

 ## Requirements
 Installation of [R] (v.
 4.4.2 or later).